stefgina/svm-from-scratch/README.md

 # SVM-from-scratch

-Here SVM's are implemented in Julia, however it is ridiculously easy to transfer in any language if you follow along.
+Implemented in Julia, however it is ridiculously easy to transfer in any language you like if you follow along.
-This repository extends the usability and functionality of julias Convex library https://jump.dev/Convex.jl/v0.13.2/examples/general_examples/svm/
+This repository extends the usability and functionality of julias [Convex library](https://jump.dev/Convex.jl/v0.13.2/examples/general_examples/svm/).

 ## 1. Juicy History behind Support Vector Machines